Clean-Barometer/wade-ai/README.md

 The solution was build using Mask R-CNN and trained on dataset consisting of almost 1400 crowd sourced images containing trash.
 Ideally we would end up with a computer vision algorithm that could detect trash from any picture or video that has a geotag attached to it.

 ## Team
-Currently LDIF AI team is consisting of 7 people but we are always looking for more data scientists to help out as much as they can.
-All of the software that we create will be open source and might have other applications as well.
-Since our datasets are currently pretty small our main challenge is to create an algorithm that can be trained with the least amount of training d ata.

-## Get in touch
-Feel free to contact us with your questions and proposals:

-Kristiina Kerge
-Tech Innovation Lead
-kristiina@letsdoitfoundation.org